yesnault/docker-phabricator/README.md

 Go to http://localhost:8081

-Docker HTTP listen on 8081 and ssh listen on 2244

-You can connect with ssh with this command (and password docker):
+You can connect into container with this command :
 ```
-ssh admin@localhost -p 2244
+docker exec -it <containerId> bash
 ```

 Mysql files are written on `/data/phabricator/mysql` (described in run-server.sh)